 In 2008, while hauling a tree home on the top of their SUV, Vivek said to Amy, "Wouldn't it be neat if we had our own tree farm and we could do this on our own property?"

-"You've got that land around the factory in Shelbyville," said Amy.
+"You've got that land in Shelbyville," said Amy.
 "Why don't you plant some trees there?"

 Ron Stella, who previously owned and operated a Christmas tree farm in Missouri, had moved to Shelbyville in 1992 and longed to start a farm again.
 He read the ad, called Vivek and floated the crazy question, "Would you have any interest in growing Christmas trees?"
 Vivek's response; "You've got to be kidding!
 Let's meet."